AmirHosein-Gharaati/os-lab/README.md

-**TODO** - List the contents of the /var directory using the ls command learned in the previous milestone
+**TODO** - List the contents of the /var directory in long format using the ls command learned in the previous section.

 ### Absolute path